Find Affordable College Courses

 $6,521 Average Tuition & Fees

-Out of the 18 schools in Georgia that were part of this year’s ranking, University of West Georgia landed the # 3 spot on the list.
-Located in the fringe town of Carrollton, University of West Georgia is a public college with a large student population.
+You’ll join some of the best and brightest minds around you if you attend University of West Georgia.
+The school came in at #3 on this year’s Best Value Visual & Performing Arts Schools in Georgia list.
+Located in the town of Carrollton, University of West Georgia is a public college with a large student population.

 University of West Georgia undergraduate students pay an average of $6,521 in in-state tuition and fees each year.
 Visual & Performing Arts majors at University of West Georgia take out an average of $31,000 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $188.